 Fortunately, you don't have to trust in coffee alone to keep you alert.
 The following apps can give you a little extra stimulation as you navigate long stretches of highways and freeways.

-According to a French study on sleep attention, blue light can increase alertness, visual perception, and reflexes much like a cup of coffee can.
-The Anti Sleep Driver app, available for free through Google Play, functions around this principal and emits a solid blue light on your screen.
+According to a French study on sleep attention, blue light can increase alertness, visual perception, and reflexes, much like a cup of coffee can.
+The Drowsy Driving Alert functions around this principal and emits a solid blue light on your screen.

 When you follow these tips, you significantly reduce your chance of injuring yourself and others.